eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Network

+`NET` is a very important resource in EOSIO based blockchains.
+It is the network bandwidth (measured in bytes) required to store transactions on a blockchain.

 * * *

 ### Nodeos

+`Nodeos` is the core EOSIO node daemon that can be configured with plugins to run a node.
+Example uses are block production, dedicated API endpoints, and local development.

+nodeos = node + eos

 * * *

 ### Nodos

+`node` is the fundamental basis of blockchain technology, they make up the infrastructure of a blockchain.
+All nodes in a blockchain are connected to each other and constantly exchange the latest data in the blockchain so that all nodes are kept up to date.

 * * *

 ### NPM

+[NPM](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/) `Node Package Manager` is an online repository for publishing open source projects, it also allows the installation of packages, version administration and dependency administration.

 * * *